mobxjs/mobx/docs/faq/migrate-to-6.md

 1. Using `makeObservable` / `makeAutoObservable` needs to be done in every class definition that declares MobX based members.
 So if a sub-class and super-class both introduce observable members, they will both have to call `makeObservable`.
 2. `makeAutoObservable` will mark methods using a new decorator `autoAction`, that will apply `action` only if it is not in a derivation context.
 This makes it safe to call automatically decorated methods also from computed properties.

 Migrating a large code base with lots of classes might be daunting.
-But no worries, there is a code-mod available!
+But no worries, there is a code-mod available that will automate the above process!!

 ## Upgrading your code with the `mobx-undecorate` codemod